shubsmastan/shubsmastan/README.md

 I'm a full stack software engineer from London, passionate about creating web applications!
 I also love fantasy/sci-fi books, video games and music!
 See the projects I have worked on below.

 ## 💻 My Work
 Currently working on an events booking mock-app using React, GraphQL and Express.
-Check out the repo!</br></br>
+Check out the repo and other projects in my pinned section!</br></br>
 [![image](https://img.shields.io/badge/-GitHub-181717?style=for-the-badge&logo=github&color=333333)](https://www.github.com/shubsmastan/events-app)

 ## 🛠️ My Stack